 Extra Credit (5 bonus points): This is an optional assignment.
-You may give a fifteen minute oral report to the class on an issue or author under discussion.
-These reports must be approved prior to presentation.
-Submit a short proposal describing what you plan to do.
-Do not wait until the end of the term as time availability may not allow for your presentation.
+You may present a ten-slide PowerPoint presentation to me on an issue or author under discussion.
+These reports must be approved prior to credit submission.
+Email to me a short proposal describing what you plan to do.
 The assignment will earn scores ranging from 1/2 to 5 points (added to your overall course score).
-Reports might cover an issues such as "Black and White Mothers on Welfare," "Interracial Marriage," "Race and The View," "Sunshine Laws," or "Black and White Women in Prison."
-The choice as well as the presentation design is yours.
+Reports might cover a issues such as "Black and White Mothers on Welfare," "Interracial Marriage," "Race and The View," "Sunshine Laws," or "Black and White Women in Prison."
+The choice as well as the presentation design is yours but do not exceed ten slides.
+Each slide must contain a narrative explaining the slide or developing your points on the selected topic.
 Any powerpoint presentation, however, must follow the 1-1-5 rule.
-By that, I mean one image, used one time with no more than five words per slide.
+By that, I mean one image, used one time with no more than five words per slide-excluding notes commentary.
+This assignment is due at any point in the semester, but not after the last day of class.